arsemi337/IT-Conference-2022/README.md

   }
 ]
 ```
 * PUT: /users/updateEmail - updates the user's email based on the request model passed in the request's body.
-The model includes the user's login, old email, and new email
+The model includes the user's login, old email, and new email.
+Sample request body:
 ```json
 {
   "login": "rayes",